EJ Moreno looks at horror video game movie adaptations…

 Overall, you can see the potential within, but even Doom’s star, Dwayne Johnson, says the film is a cautionary tale of what “not to do.”
 No one expected Oscar gold, but we could’ve had something better.

 The highest ranking Uwe Boll entry, which is still not saying a lot.
 BloodRayne took what worked for projects like Blade or Underworld and attempted to apply it here.
 It’s not great, but it feels watchable for Boll.

 By 2005, audiences knew what to expect from these types of horror-inspired action flicks, with the films above getting fans used to this formula.
 And for what it’s worth, BloodRayne was a reasonably popular cult video game, so it didn’t need to do much to wow its fandom.
-If you wanted a beautiful woman slaying vampires, it delivered on that minimal promise.
+It delivered on that minimal promise if you wanted a beautiful woman slaying vampires.

 As Boll makes his last appearance here, it’s wild to think he was the forefather of video game adaptations and got us to where we could get serviceable options.

 Speaking of serviceability, Five Nights at Freddy’s comes in the middle of the list, signifying the mediocre nature of the Blumhouse adaptation of the jump-scare-filled video game.